Your back is a complex structure made up of bones, muscles, nerves and joints, so pinpointing the exact cause of the pain is often difficult.

 - pain in the joints (including the back) when walking, and stiffness first thing in the morning are symptoms of arthritis

 - painful stiffness of the shoulder, which makes it very difficult to dress, drive or sleep, may be a sign of a frozen shoulder

-- neck pain and stiffness, headaches and lower back pain following an accident are common symptoms of whiplash.
+- neck pain and stiffness, headaches and lower back pain following a motor vehicle accident are common symptoms of whiplash

 The following serious conditions can also cause back pain: